NHSDigital/nhsuk-react-components/docs/upgrade-to-3.0.md

 ## The `prefixText` prop has been added to the `DoDontList.Item` component

 You can now add prefixed text to each `DoDontList.Item` component by supplying the `prefixText` prop.
+Items with a `type` of `dont` will automatically have a 'do not' prefix text added in the next major release to align with the NHS.UK frontend library v5.